 The English language can sometimes be confusing.
 People often find it difficult to differentiate between some English words that almost sound and spell the same.
 While most people use such terms interchangeably, they cannot stand correct in all cases.
-Certain words cannot be replaced with others, for instance, the words excess and access.
+Certain words cannot be replaced with others, such as “excess” and “access.”

-When we see the terms excess and access, we need to understand that both are different words.
-Their pronunciations are quite similar, but they both hold different meanings and are used in different situations.
+When we see the words “excess” and “access,” we must understand that both are different.
+Their pronunciations are similar but hold different meanings and are used in different situations.

 So what is the difference between Access and Excess?